Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L06_Modifying_Views.md

 Exercise 1 – Edit the Knowledge Assessment View
 ------------------------------------------------

-In this exercise, you will edit the view for the Knowledge Assessment entity.
+In this exercise, you will edit the view for the Knowledge Assessment table.
 By default, the auto generated views only show the primary attribute and created on date.